silverHub/readytotinker/src/pages/posts/journey-to-a-board-game-in-javascript.md

 ---
-title: A journey to a board game in Javascript
+title: A journey to implement a board game in Javascript
 date: 2019-08-25T18:36:29.005Z
 thumb_img_path: /images/christopher-paul-high-y7qq9irgpoa-unsplash.jpg
+content_img_path: /images/christopher-paul-high-y7qq9irgpoa-unsplash.jpg
 excerpt: >-
   Outline of a project to implement a classical board game in JS with all the belongings.
 Step by step.